ldthomas/apg-js-examples/README.md

 This package contains a large set of examples of using `apg-js`, the JavaScript version of APG, an ABNF Parser Generator.
 Each example is in its own directory and in that directory is a script, `main.sh`, which will execute the example.
-Many examples have multiple options.
-In these cases, running the script with no arguments will display a desciption of the example and a detailed list of the options available.
+Each example has multiple options.
+Running the script with no arguments will display a desciption of the example and a detailed list of the options available.